top of page

 Rectal Polypectomy

-This is a minimally invasive procedure used to remove the polyp using a flexible endoscopy and a polypectomy snare.
+This is a minimally invasive procedure used to remove the polyp using flexible endoscopy and a polypectomy snare.
 The snare encircles the polyp and with electrocautery, the polyp is excised and cauterized.

 Surgical Excision